Genentech/spex-tools/docs/examples/quality-control.md

 ## Summary

-This quality control guide provides comprehensive tools for assessing data quality at each step of the spatial transcriptomics pipeline:
+This quality control guide provides comprehensive tools for assessing data quality at each step of the spatial omics pipeline (proteomics and transcriptomics):

 1. **Image Quality**: SNR analysis and channel correlation
 2. **Segmentation Quality**: Cell size/intensity distribution and boundary validation